 Like walking around in the past, Cordoba wins its place in our most amazing places to visit in Spain list for being a mentally amazing medieval city.

-Not only is Cordoba literally like a time warp, it’s a fun place to spend your night too.
+Not only is Cordoba literally like a time warp, but it’s also a fun place to spend your night too.
 Its got a buzzy drinking culture and ah-mazing food.
 Cordoba all about plazas and patios and staying in a cool place with a balcony where you can people watch for days and days.

 Seville is the fourth-largest city in Spain and the capital of the southern region of Andalusia.
 It is one of best places in Spain to visit for its laidback culture Moorish influence.
 Seville is most famous for its breathtaking Mudéjar-style palace Alcázar of Seville.